ethanavatar/concat_identifiers/README.md

 Long story short, I wanted C's paste (`##`) operator to make some fancy generated functions, and this is not it, because nested macros are not expanded depth-first.

+If you want a solution to that, [dtolnay/paste](https://github.com/dtolnay/paste) works really well.

 ## Usage

 ./tests/main.rs